alabou/NMOS-MatroxOnly/NMOS With Node Reservation.md

 input to ACQUIRE:
 {
-    owner: <string>,          // free form string indicating the owner of the NMOS Node
+    owner: <string>,          // free form string indicating the owner of the Node
     exclusive_key: <string>   // 16 bytes big-endian value in hexadecimal (without 0x prefix) => total of 32 hexadecimal characters
 }